Geeksltd/Olive/docs/Entities/Overview.md

 #### Validate()
 This method is invoked by the framework when saving an entity, right after `OnValidating()` call is completed.
 You should override this method in your business entity types in order to provide custom validation logic.
 It expects a `ValidationException` to be thrown in case of an invalid state.
+Should that be the case, the saving operation will be terminated.

 For example:
 ```csharp